Vinark117/old-docs.vinark.dev/better-rule-tiles/rules.md

 - Sorts the order of rules automatically,
 - And more.

-# Creating basic tiling rules in the editor
+# Creating basic tiling rules

 After you've [created a tile](./better-rule-tiles/tile-creation?id=creating-a-tile), you can start making the rules.